vivaria/edisonrul.ing/README.md

 ## EVERLIVING UNDERWORLD CANNON

-*   "Everliving Underworld Cannon's" effect is a Trigger Effect.
+*   "Everliving Underworld Cannon"'s effect is a Trigger Effect.
-*   "Everliving Underworld Cannon's" effect always activates the first time a Zombie-Type monster is Special Summoned onto your side of the field during each turn.
+*   "Everliving Underworld Cannon"'s effect always activates the first time a Zombie-Type monster is Special Summoned onto your side of the field during each turn.

 ## EVIL BLAST